-As you all know by now, I’m a big fan of sprinkles and oreos.
+As you all know by now, I’m a big fan of sprinkles and Oreos.
 I’ve made funfetti cinnamon rolls, oreo cupcakes, and even a funfetti oreo cake!
 It was only a matter of time until I incorporated these flavors into a cookie, right??
-And let me tell you, these funfetti oreo cookies do not dissappoint!
+And let me tell you, these funfetti oreo cookies do not disappoint!

 They bake up soft and chewy thanks to a bit of cornstarch, which pairs perfectly with the crunch from the bits of oreos and sprinkles.

 The oreos and sprinkles also give these cookies beautiful look once they come out of the oven.